yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 ## Validation

-- `ant focused-test` passes, including a concurrency regression test asserting bulk frontier scans complete while the store monitor is held by another thread.
+- `ant focused-test` passes in the Docker builder, including focused resource threshold and refill-batch configuration tests.
 - The Docker builder compiles the fork successfully.
-- The deployed smoke check confirmed the existing queue state reopened, search returned HTTP 200, the resource guard remained clear, and no crawler threads were waiting on the focused frontier-store monitor.
+- During the 2026-09-24 outage investigation, Caddy returned 502 while the YaCy accept backlog was full.
+The instance's `memory.acceptDHTabove` setting was 50 MiB, so YaCy still considered a 144 MiB heap reserve healthy.
+Persisted scheduler state recorded a 56,006-URL refill and an 80,970-URL local queue;
+  the focused scheduler then declined more refills but did not pause fetching already in YaCy's queue.
+The new proactive guard and bounded refill address that observed failure mode.
+- The existing frontier reopened after restart and the public search page returned HTTP 200.
 A 12–24-hour operational soak has not yet completed and is not claimed here.